usdot-jpo-ode/jpo-cvdp/docs/configuration.md

 ### Geofencing

 Messages can be suppressed based on latitude and longitude attributes.
-If this capability is turned one through the configuration file, each edge defined in the map file is used to infer a *component* geofence that surrounds that segment of the road.
+If this capability is turned on through the configuration file, each edge defined in the map file is used to infer a *component* geofence that surrounds that segment of the road.
 The image below illustrates how a *rectange* is drawn to form the segment's geofence.
 The aforementioned edge attributes and PPM configuration parameters